OpaxIV/drm_in_games/1_fairplay.md

 - The solution to protect the instructions and data is to apply some forms of obfuscation that make the process of reverse engineering analysis more difficult (hence the use of FairPlay)

 ### The fairplayd daemon
+#### CoreFP.Framework
+- MacOS: Much of the management of FairPlay is assigned to a framework called CoreFP.Framework (Core Fair Play) found within the /System/Library/PrivateFrameworks folder.
+- Private frameworks are a set of libraries dedicated to certain specific macOS features that are considered private (not been released for public use) and all methods contained within are to be considered valid only for Apple applications.
+-